 Target population.
 Average daily attendance and chronic absenteeism rates should be calculated for students in each grade from the target Promise Neighborhood schools, which will include both those students living in the Promise Neighborhood and those living outside the neighborhood.
-The GPRA indicator requires that average daily attendance for grades 6th through 9th are reported to the Department; however, Promise Neighborhoods should collect information about all the grades to determine where focused strategies and improvements are needed.
+While the GPRA indicator requires that average daily attendance and chronic absenteeism be reported to the Department for grades 6 through 9, Promise Neighborhoods are encouraged to collect attendance and absenteeism data for all grades in their target schools to help them determine where focused strategies and improvements may be needed.